micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-Truly I declare to you, all these [[^n]evil, calamitous times] will come upon this generation.
+Truly I declare to you, all these [evil, calamitous times] will come upon this generation.